Quasar Accretion Disk Sizes From Continuum Reverberation Mapping From the Dark Energy Survey: Introduction

 Early attempts at disk reverberation mapping include \citet{Wanders97} and \citet{Collier98} for NGC 7469 and \citet{Peterson98} for NGC 4151.
 More recently, \citet{Sergeev05} measured continuum lags at 2$\sigma$ or upper limits for approximately a dozen objects.
 Interpreting the lags as light travel delays across the disk, the lags implied disk sizes growing as $L^{0.4-0.5}$, close to their prediction of $L^{0.5}$ from lags due to simple radiative propagation of variability \citep{Sergeev05}. \citet{Shappee15} and \citet{Fausnaugh16} observed a wide range of wavelengths tracking the broadband variability of NGC 2617 and NGC 5548 (respectively) from the X-rays through the infrared.
-Both studies found the wavelength dependence to be consistent with the thin-disk prediction of $\beta =$4/3.
+Both of these studies found the wavelength dependence of their accretion disk fits to be consistent with the thin-disk prediction of $\beta =$4/3, with evidence that it may be closer to $\beta$=1.
 Like some of the microlensing results, the accretion disk size estimates from these two studies were larger than predicted given the black hole mass estimates for these objects.
 In particular, the Space Telescope and Optical Reverberation Mapping (AGN STORM) campaign for NGC 5548 (e.g., \citealp{DeRosa15}) is the highest quality variability dataset for a single object, and \citet{Edelson15, Fausnaugh16} conclude that the accretion disk is roughly three times larger than expected from Equation \ref{eqn: thin_disk_Fausnaugh}, assuming an accretion at 10\% the Eddington rate.
 The Pan-STARRS collaboration performed a similar analysis for the \emph{griz} bands on a sample of higher luminosity quasars.
 They restricted their work to two redshift bins that minimized broad emission line contamination to the optical filters, and consistently find that the accretion disks are larger than expected from thin disk theory \citep{Jiang17}.

 In this paper, we use data from the Dark Energy Survey (DES; \citealp{Flaugher05, DES16}) to detect continuum time delays and study accretion disks in a sample of $z \geq 0.7$ quasars.
 In Section \ref{sec: observations}, we briefly describe the DES survey and data.
 In Section \ref{sec: analysis}, we describe the analysis of our data and our methodologies.
 We conclude in Section \ref{sec: conc}.